|This is an unofficial version.

 22(1) In every lease made after April 1, 1931, containing a covenant, condition or agreement against assigning, under-letting, or parting with the possession, or disposing of the land or property leased without licence or consent, the covenant, condition or agreement shall, unless the lease contains an expressed provision to the contrary, be deemed to be subject to a proviso to the effect that the licence or consent shall not be unreasonably withheld.

-22(2) Where the landlord refuses or neglects to give a licence or consent to an assignment or sub-lease, a judge of the Court of Queen's Bench, upon the application of the tenant or of the assignee or sub-tenant, made by way of originating notice according to the practice of the Court of Queen's Bench, may make an order determining whether or not the licence or consent is unreasonably withheld; and, where the judge is of opinion that the licence or consent in unreasonably withheld, permitting the assignment or sub-lease to be made; and the order is the equivalent of the licence or consent of the landlord within the meaning of any covenant or condition requiring it, and the assignment or sub-lease is not a breach thereof.
+22(2) Where the landlord refuses or neglects to give a licence or consent to an assignment or sub-lease, a judge of the Court of King's Bench, upon the application of the tenant or of the assignee or sub-tenant, made by way of originating notice according to the practice of the Court of King's Bench, may make an order determining whether or not the licence or consent is unreasonably withheld; and, where the judge is of opinion that the licence or consent in unreasonably withheld, permitting the assignment or sub-lease to be made; and the order is the equivalent of the licence or consent of the landlord within the meaning of any covenant or condition requiring it, and the assignment or sub-lease is not a breach thereof.

 23 Where a licence to do any act which, without the licence, would create a forfeiture, or give a right to re-enter under a condition or power reserved in a lease, is given to a lessee or his assigns, every licence shall, unless otherwise expressed, extend only to the permission actually given, or to any specific breach of any proviso or covenant, or to the actual assignment, under-lease or other matter thereby specifically authorized to be done, but shall not prevent a proceeding for any subsequent breach unless otherwise specified in the licence; and all rights under covenants and powers of forfeiture and re-entry in the lease contained shall remain in full force and virtue, and shall be available as against any subsequent breach of covenant or condition, assignment, under-lease, or other matter not specifically authorized or made dispunishable by the licence, in the same manner as if no licence had been given; and the condition or right of re-entry shall be and remain in all respects as if the licence had not been given, except in respect of the particular matter authorized to be done.